meetpatel1111/one-click-k8s-deployment-azure/Documents/DELETE_WORKFLOW_DETAILED.md

 kubectl delete service nginx
 ```

-This results in Node.js and NGINX being safely removed from the cluster.
+This results in Node.js and NGINX being safely removed from the AKS cluster.

 ---